gauthamp10/teched2025-XP264/exercises/ex4/README.md

 - You can now edit the delivery channel for all the modules.
 Here's how to change the delivery channel for Transparent Proxy module to _Fast_ or _Regular_.
 <br>![](/exercises/ex4/images/kyma-modules-channels-tp.png)

+> [!IMPORTANT]
+> Once the delivery channel is changed, do watch closely the health of the module to ensure proper operability of the module once it gets updated.

 > [!NOTE]
 > By default, all modules come as **_Managed_**.
 This means that their operational health is backed by an operator and in case of any issue, respective Service Reliability Enginering team in SAP will be alerted and as result you get faster problem resolution.

+> [!WARNING]
+> Do not uncheck the **_Managed_** setting unsless you have deep understanding and expertise on the matter.
+Disabling this option can lead to potential instability and loss of data within your cluster.
+Proceed with caution.
+Once disabled, it may not be possible to revert back.

 ## Exercise 4.2 - Explore the SAP BTP Connectivity modules